espoirMur/end-to-end-rag/ReadMe.md

 - https://huggingface.co/michiyasunaga/BioLinkBERT-large:  As language model to use to learn embedding for both question and paragraphs
 - https://huggingface.co/datasets/pubmed_qa/viewer/pqa_unlabeled?row=0: the dataset to use as it contains the questions and the paragraphs..
-- for the generative model to use to generate answers will be : https://github.com/stanford-crfm/BioMedLM
+- For the generative model to use to generate answers will be : https://github.com/stanford-crfm/BioMedLM
 - Another tutorial to use : https://www.anyscale.com/blog/a-comprehensive-guide-for-building-rag-based-llm-applications-part-1
 - https://aws.amazon.com/blogs/database/building-ai-powered-search-in-postgresql-using-amazon-sagemaker-and-pgvector/
 - Use this https://www.backblaze.com/sign-up/cloud-storage?referrer=pricing for cloud storage